-Participation: We will assist a total of 1000 screened LMI persons in connecting to BAP, MEDICAID/MEDICARE, Access to Care, and SNAP benefits.
+Participation: We will assist a total of 1,200 individuals in LMI households in connecting to BAP, MEDICAID/MEDICARE, Access to Care, and SNAP benefits.
 Of those, 500 individuals will receive assistance applying for SNAP.
 In addition, we will help 250 LMI persons obtain documentation/state IDs.
 Finally, an additional 1000 individuals will be assisted with screenings and/or referrals and other assistance.
-Personnel responsible: Michele Zurakowski (Executive Director) oversees all programmatic activities in the agency, ensuring confidentiality regulations and best-practices are followed.
-Adriana Riano (Program Manager) supervises the program, training the Social Services Coordinator (Amanda Kuhn), and the Nutrition Program Assistant (AmeriCorps member, Anita Davila) on policies and procedures required by DHS and other state and federal agencies.
-Ricardo Garcia (Volunteer &

-Pantry Manager) trains registration volunteers to provide contact information for those who express interest in discussing benefits with the Social Services Coordinator (Amanda Kuhn).
+Personnel responsible: Michele Zurakowski (Executive Director) oversees all programmatic activities in the agency, ensuring confidentiality regulations and best practices are followed.
+Adriana Riano (Program Manager) supervises the program, training the Social Services Coordinator (Amanda Kuhn), and the Nutrition Program Assistant (AmeriCorps member, Ana Petersohn) on policies and procedures required by DHS and other state and federal agencies.
+Ricardo Garcia (Volunteer & Pantry Manager) trains registration volunteers to provide contact information for those who express interest in discussing benefits with the Social Services Coordinator (Amanda Kuhn).
 Social Services Coordinator meets individually with clients.